alehed/alehed.github.io/index.md

 image_name: showcase
 ---

-In our modern world your ability to write code shouldn't be confined to you office.
-Imagine you could take your code with you wherever you go.
+In our modern world the ability to write code shouldn't be confined to an office.
+Imagine you could take your code with you, wherever you go.

 NautilusCode for iPad lets you do just that.
-With it's super slick git integration you have access to all your git repositories so it will fit perfectly into your development workflow.
+With it's super slick git integration you can have all your git repositories right at your fingertips so it fits perfectly into the development workflow.

 It's main features are: